EU to Putin: 'Change attitude'

 He noted the tightening of economic sanctions earlier in the day against investments in Ukraine's Russian-annexed Crimea - measures Moscow described as "unacceptable".

-"We will not find a long-term solution for Ukraine without an adequate and consistent, both tough and responsible, strategy toward Russia," Tusk told reporters as he arrived to chair his first EU summit
+"We will not find a long-term solution for Ukraine without an adequate and consistent, both tough and responsible, strategy towards Russia," Tusk told reporters as he arrived to chair his first EU summit

 "NO NEW SANCTIONS"